-In 1972 under FIFRA, EPA required states to set up a program to train and certify applicators of RUP to use them safely without endangering human health or the environment.
+In 1972 under FIFRA, EPA required states to set up a program to train and certify applicators of RUPs to use them safely without endangering human health or the environment.
 Pesticide applicators become certified by demonstrating that they are competent to apply or supervise the use of RUPs, generally by examination.
-Many states approve recertification courses that certified applicators can take to maintain their certification.
-The examinations and training courses pertain to a category or type of pesticide application (e.g., agricultural plant pest control, seed treatment, structural pest control, etc.).

-Certified users of pesticides are further classified as either private applicators or commercial applicators.
-Certification requirements and processes are somewhat different for each group and may differ by State when state requirements are more stringent than federal.
-For example, some states require certification of applicators to use ANY EPA-registered pesticide, not just restricted use pesticides.
-Please contact your state's applicator certification agency or your state Extension Pesticide Safety Education Program for state-specific regulations.
-You may contact either for further assistance.

-The definitions of private and commercial applicators are as follows:
+Certification requirements and processes may differ by state and may be more stringent than federal.
+For example, some states require applicator certification to use ANY EPA-registered pesticide, not just restricted use pesticides.
+New Jersey private and commercial applicators, including organic growers, in addition to certification, must possess a valid applicator license to make applications or supervise the use of ANY EPA-registered pesticide.
+Certified users of pesticides are classified as either private or commercial applicators as follows:

 Private Applicator.
 Any person who uses, or supervises the use of, pesticides for the purpose of raising some type of agricultural commodity.
 The application can be done on land owned or rented by the applicator or the applicator's employer.
-However, any applications done on a "for-hire" basis for the purpose of raising an agricultural commodity are considered commercial applications.
+However, any applications on a "for-hire" basis for the purpose of raising an agricultural commodity are considered commercial applications.
 Examples of private applicators are dairy farmers, vegetable or fruit growers, greenhouse growers, and ranchers that apply pesticides only within their own confines.

 Commercial Applicator.
 Any person who uses, or supervises the use of, pesticides on a "for-hire" basis; any person who applies pesticides for non-agricultural purposes; or any person who applies pesticides as a part of their job.
 This includes employees using pesticides in the course of their job working with any governmental agency such as a County mosquito control commission.
+Examples of commercial applicators in agriculture are those individuals who work for a commercial pesticide handling establishment that provide handler services to growers or nurseries during the growing season.